 Can I Have a Doula or Support Person During Induction?

-Yes, you can have a doula or support person during induction.
-Their presence can provide emotional support, enhance communication with healthcare providers, and help you navigate the labor process, contributing positively to your overall experience.
+Yes, you can have a doula or support person present during induction.
+Their presence provides emotional support, helps you communicate with your care team, and can positively shape your overall labor experience.

 How Does My Body’s Readiness Affect Induction Success?